 The most common cause of peripheral artery disease is atherosclerosis, a buildup of plaque (deposits of cholesterol, fats, and other substances) in the walls of your arteries.
-If plaques become large enough, they can reduce blood flow through the artery.
-Plaques can also rupture, causing a blood clot to form in the artery, which can further reduce or completely block blood flow.
+If plaques become large enough, they can reduce or block blood flow through the artery.
+Plaques can also rupture or break into pieces, causing a blood clot to form in the artery, which can further reduce or completely block blood flow.

 Differences Between Peripheral Artery Disease & Coronary Artery Disease